Haneki56/DawnPiece/Ranks/PirateLifePath.md

 ### Trials Quest

-To start the Pirate Trials Questline, speak to X (Trials) on X.
+To start the Pirate Trials Questline, speak to Shanks (Trials) on X.

 <table>
 	<thead>